mehal1/payment-integration-framework/README.md

 # Payment Integration Framework

 A framework for integrating emerging payment technologies into digital payment systems.
-This framework standardizes integration patterns to reduce transaction failures, accelerate safe adoption of new payment methods, and mitigate operational and compliance risks .
+This framework standardizes integration patterns to reduce transaction failures, accelerate safe adoption of new payment methods, and mitigate operational and compliance risks.
+Includes intelligent gateway routing, automatic failover, unified fraud detection (single-PSP and cross-PSP), ML-based risk scoring, and audit trails.

 Built on distributed systems architecture principles using Spring Boot, Kafka, Redis, and AWS, with intelligent ML-based risk detection capabilities.

+## Key Benefits

+- **Vendor Independence**: Not locked into a single payment gateway - easily switch or add new providers without rewriting code.
+- **Cost Optimization**: Automatically routes to the most cost-effective gateway based on transaction fees and success rates.
+- **High Availability**: Automatic failover to backup gateways when primary gateway fails, ensuring payments continue processing.
+- **Duplicate Charge Prevention**: Built-in idempotency prevents duplicate charges from network retries or user double-clicks.
+- **Unified Fraud Detection**: Detects fraud from single PSP and across multiple PSPs (Stripe, PayPal, Adyen, etc.) - identifies high failure rates and velocity attacks within a single PSP, plus cross-PSP distributed attacks like gateway hopping, distributed velocity, and card testing that individual PSPs miss.
+- **Fraud Protection**: ML-based risk scoring analyzes payments in near-real-time and sends alerts when fraud is detected
+- **Compliance & Audit**: Automatic event logging and audit trails for regulatory compliance and transaction tracking.
+- **Easy Scaling**: Start with one gateway, add more as business grows - framework handles complexity automatically.

 ## Features